Transforming EU Governance: The Digital Integration through EBSI and GLASS: The GLASS Project: A Study of Distributed Ledger Technology

 \subsection{Decentralised Distributed Ledger and Chaincode}

-Blockchain is a decentralised, trustless, tamper-proof, distributed ledger over peer-to-peer networks~\cite{ZibinZheng, Papadopoulos2020}.
-The blockchain and smart contract technology provide a mechanism for developing efficient access control methods to support secure identification, authentication, and user authorization.
-In addition, the immutable audit trail of blockchain makes it immutable against integrity issues.
-On the other hand, the smart contract feature facilitates user authentication and authorisation under programmable policies in a fully distributed environment~\cite{MarkoHolbl}.
+Blockchain technology in the GLASS project is characterised as decentralised, resistant to tampering, and distributed across peer-to-peer networks~\cite{Papadopoulos2020}.
+Coupled with smart contracts, it provides a structure for developing access control mechanisms vital for secure identification, authentication, and user authorisation.
+The immutable ledger of the blockchain safeguards against integrity issues.
+Smart contracts enable the implementation of programmable policies for user authentication and authorisation in a distributed setting~\cite{MarkoHolbl}.

-In a permissioned blockchain (such as Hyperledger Fabric) the smart contract interconnects with the ledger, and shapes the core segments of the blockchain system~\cite{chaincode}.
-With Hyperledger Fabric, the chaincode is a piece of code that runs on peers within an organisation.
-It enables the creation and querying of transactions on the shared ledger, and updates the current state of the ledger.
-This chaincode can be utilised to generate business contracts, asset definitions or oversee decentralised applications.
+In Hyperledger Fabric, a permissioned blockchain, the chaincode links with the ledger and forms the core of the blockchain system~\cite{chaincode}.
+The chaincode runs on peers within an organisation, managing the creation, querying, and updating of transactions on the shared ledger.
+It is instrumental in formulating asset definitions for business contracts and managing decentralised applications.